openwisp/openwisp-notifications/README.rst

 For more information regarding Django REST Framework API views, please refer to the `"Generic views" section in the Django REST Framework documentation <https://www.django-rest-framework.org/api-guide/generic-views/>`_.

+Web Socket Consumers
+####################

+The Web Socket Consumer classes can be extended into other django applications as well.
+Note that it is not required for extending openwisp-notifications to your app and this change is required only if you plan to make changes to the consumers.

+Create a consumer file as done in `sample_notifications/consumers.py <https://github.com/openwisp/openwisp-notifications/blob/master/tests/openwisp2/sample_notifications/consumers.py>`_

+For more information regarding Channels' Consumers, please refer to the `"Consumers" section in the Channels documentation <https://channels.readthedocs.io/en/latest/topics/consumers.html>`_.

 Contributing
 ------------